matthewyang204/NotepadEE/README.md

 - Please clone the repo and cd into it
 - If you haven't yet, please run the `dpinstall` script to install dependencies to your system
 - Type `./configure && make && sudo make install` to build from source and install
-- If the configure script needs to install stuff, enter your password if prompted
+- If the `./configure` script needs to install stuff, enter your password if prompted
 - You can use `sudo make upgrade` instead of `sudo make install` to directly update your existing installation
 - Requires Debian-based distro to build
 - Source code is in the Linux folder; Windows source code is in separate Windows folder